 Young Audiences of Northeast Texas’ dance program is focused on the critical middle school years and is designed to teach the art of dance and to promote creativity, critical thinking, cultural awareness, communication, and learning across all subjects.

-11 years ago, a Met Life “Dance for Life” grant initially funded a yearlong dance residency at Dogan Middle School.
+13 years ago, a Met Life “Dance for Life” grant initially funded a yearlong dance residency at Dogan Middle School.
 In 2011 a UT Tyler “21st Century After School” grant allowed for expansion into additional schools.
-The program is currently happening in 3 Tyler ISD Middle Schools, Dogan, Moore and Hogg.
-When an assistant principal from Moore Middle School moved to Winona High School, he recognized the value of the program and in 2017 asked Young Audiences to start the first ever dance program in Winona.
+The program is currently happening in 2 Tyler ISD Middle Schools, Moore and Hogg and in Winona Middle and High Schools.

 Dance is not taught at the middle school level in Tyler and this program provides an opportunity for girls to gain dance experience prior to high school while also developing a positive self-image.
 “Creating Balance through Dance” uses dance terminology, technique and choreography as the foundation for the residency, over laid with journaling and team work that explores the challenges they face on a daily basis.
 Different dance styles including Jazz, Ballet, Lyrical, Folk and Hip-Hop are covered throughout the program.